olamy/saml-plugin/doc/CONFIGURE.md

 * Configure "Project roles" section with roles that match your needs.
 These roles can be named anything you like.
 * Hit Save
 * Go to "Manage and Assign Roles" => "Assign Roles".
 Here you attach the SAML-provided groups to the roles you defined in the previous step.
 * In "User/group to add" you enter the name of the SAML group you want to attach to a role.
-(Group names are case sensitive)
+(Group names are case-sensitive)
 * Once a group is added, you can attach it to one or more roles.
 * Hit save.